Terms and Conditions of Sale

 Horizon Investissement implements prior filtering procedures intended to exclude from auction those domain names manifestly contrary to third-party rights, in particular through automated consultation of trademark databases.
 This filtering, however, only constitutes a measure of diligence and does not in any way replace the Customer's own checks.
 It may not be interpreted as a legal validation of the domain name by Horizon Investissement, creates no presumption of lawfulness of the domain name and does not shift the liability of the Customer in the event of infringement of third-party rights.

-Any person who considers that a domain name put up for auction or allocated infringes their rights may send a substantiated notification to Horizon Investissement, via the form accessible at the address [email protected].
+Any person who considers that a domain name put up for auction or allocated infringes their rights may send a substantiated notification to Horizon Investissement, via the contact form of the platform.
 The notification must include:

 - the complete identity of the notifier (or their representative);